ppearson/Sniffle/README.md

 log lines before a certain unique log line is output, this functionality can be used to skip uselessly processing the rest of each file by specifying that unique string as the short circuit option.

-It can be specified with the '-sc "string to look for"' option before the processing mode, i.e.:
+It can be specified with the -sc "string to look for" option before the processing mode, i.e.:

-    sniffle -sc "Starting rendering" grep "[Error] Degenerate geometry found" "/path/to/logs/*/program/*prog*.log"
+    sniffle -sc "Building BVH..." grep "[Error] Degenerate geo found" "/path/to/logs/*/program/*prog*.log"